-The Sociology of Education, including the role of education, changing government policy on education, the attainment of different social groups and the relationship between education and globalisation
+Students study The Sociology of Education, including the role of education, changing government policy on education, the attainment of different social groups and the relationship between education and globalisation.

-Sociological theories and perspectives such as functionalism, Marxism and feminism, and how these relate to sociological research methods
+Students study sociological theories and perspectives such as functionalism, Marxism and feminism, and how these relate to sociological research methods.

 The course is assessed by three written exams at the end of Year 13.
 There is no coursework.